 - WP Beginner

 - Bonus: The Futur to learn the Business of Design.

 Learn by doing.
 Start experimenting and trying new things and create something just to see if you can.
 CodePen is without a doubt the best tool for this.

 Don’t be afraid to ask questions

 Other devs, team members, or clients

-> Ask your team members questions.
+Ask your team members questions.
 This is how you become a team and not just strangers working in the same room.
 Most of your questions will be directed towards the designer as the designer to developer handoff is a huge pain point in our industry.
-The best way to improve that process is by asking the questions and clearing everything that may be causing confusion.
+The best way to improve that process is by asking them questions and clearing everything that may be confusing.
 Again, it is always better to ask now then guess and hope everything works out.

-> Track everything you do
+Track everything you do

 All developers hate the questions, even though it’s in many interviews, “How long does it take you to build a website?”
 Websites have different levels of complexity, therefore each takes a different amount of time, but in a work environment, you will need to be able to supply accurate time estimates for a project.
 The truth is, it takes experience to be able to accurately estimate, but by tracking your tasks, you will become familiar with your work speed and be able to provide accurate estimates sooner.

 The best part of this list is that you can start and master everything on this list in less then 24hours.
 So why implement all of this into your workflow today?